angshenting/scba-techcomm/SCBA_GCoC.md

 means all agreements and understandings a pair has as to the meaning of any call or play as those respective expressions are defined in the Laws of Duplicate Bridge 2017.

 ### 2.23 System Desk
-means the facility set up at the site of an National Championships for the filing of systems and for the provision of other services relating thereto.
+means the facility set up at the site of a National Championship for the filing of systems and for the provision of other services relating thereto.

 ### 2.24 These Conditions of Contest
 means these General Conditions of Contest.